Cwaschenko/Robot-Arm-Project/fk outline.md

  -   the distance between each joint
  -   Hight and width of each acuator

+what can be wrapped in Joint class
+- Acuator type
+  - would take care of
+    - height
+    - width
+    - weight
+    - name
+    - orientation

+what can be wraped in Arm class
+ - order of each Joint
+  - number of Joints

+what can be wrapped in link class
+- distance between Joints

+---
 ```
  0
 R   means rotation of frame one relative to frame zero